skip to Main Content

 Tabea!
 Nusu Mae di Ruma Tau Mailoko oo!

-The Maluku pavilion at TMII showcases the Baileo House, a place for community discussions and gatherings that reflects the unity between two ancestral groups in Maluku, which are Pata Siwa and Pata Lima.
-The philosophy of Siwalima serves as the foundation of life for the people of Maluku that is evident in the number of pillars in the Baileo structure, consisting of nine (siwa) pillars in the front and back, and five (lima) pillars on both the left and right sides of the Baileo.
+At TMII, the Maluku Pavilion features the Baileo House, a traditional gathering place used for deliberation and community discussions.
+It symbolizes the union between two ancestral alliances in Maluku: Pata Siwa and Pata Lima.
+This Siwalima philosophy forms the basis of Malukan community life and is reflected in the architectural structure of the Baileo, which includes nine (siwa) pillars at the front and back, and five (lima) pillars on the left and right sides.

-The Maluku pavilion also presents the Latu House or Raja House (village head).
-With a square shape, this house has a porch for receiving male guests, a central space for receiving female guests, a bedroom, and a rear area serving as a kitchen, a dining room, and a sitting space.
+The pavilion also presents the Latu House or King’s House, the residence of the village head.
+Rectangular in shape, this house includes a front porch for receiving male guests, a central room for welcoming female visitors, bedrooms, and a rear area that serves as both the kitchen and dining/living space.

 DID YOU KNOW?